diqube/diqube-docker/build-and-run/README.md

 This directory provides the possibility to create a Dockerfile with its environment which will, when an image is created, build a specific version of diqube from source and then start it.
 This will then provide a single-node server setup with a running diqube UI.

+Note that the provided image should **not be used in production**, as it has secrets, passwords and a private/public key pair hardcoded.
+Change the corresponding settings in [server.properties](src/server.properties) and exchange the [ticket.pem](src/ticket.pem) for production use!

 ##How to get started##

 1. Call the [prepare.sh](prepare.sh) script with the commit ID in the diqube repository of which you would like to have a Docker image.